files-community/Website/src/routes/docs/contributing/code-style/+page.md

 ### 3. Code readability and clarity

 1. Do not use curly brackets for single line `if`, `for` and `foreach` statements
-2. Braces must not be oimitted in method return
+2. Do not omit curly braces in method returns
-3. Closing brance should be followed by blank line
+3. Insert a blank line after closing curly bracket.
 4. Do not use `#region` directives
 5. Align `while();` on the same line of curly bracket of `do..while`
 6. Use the prefixes `Is`, `Has`, `Have`, `Any`, `Can` or similar keywords for boolean names and method names if applicable